Summer Sale 25% off with code 00d 00h 00m 00s

 6. Server Target and Port

-Step 2: Create an SRV Record in Cloudflare
+Step 2: Create DNS Records in Cloudflare

 1. In your Cloudflare dashboard, select your domain.